 Thompson Drop-Table Technique

-This technique requires patients to lie face down in a drop-table, which is split into seven sections to provide support to the patient through the adjustment session.
+This technique requires patients to lie face down on a drop table, which is split into seven sections to provide support to the patient through the adjustment session.
 This method is a full-body spinal manipulation process developed by Dr. J. Clay Thompson.

 Manual Extremity Manipulation